Tax Penalty Calculator

 • The interest rate for underpayments

-What happens, for example, if your income tax obligation for the previous tax year was $4,000, but you knew you were making more than last year, so this year you paid $4,500.
+So what happens if your income tax obligation for the previous tax year was $4,000, but you knew you were making more than last year, so you paid $4,500.
 It turns out you made even more than you expected, and your income tax obligation ends up being $6,000.
-Since you withheld more than the prior tax year’s income tax obligation, you won't have to pay underpayment penalties (yaay!).
+Since you withheld more than the prior tax year’s income tax obligation, you won't have to pay the tax penalty for underpayment.
 But, if you made estimated tax payments less than your previous year’s income tax, you will have to pay an underpayment penalty.
 Here's where you can use the underpayment penalty calculator to figure out your penalty for not paying estimated taxes.

 This estimated tax penalty is charged when you fail to pay your taxes by the due date.